 Please refer the links below for information on the support to you available from your funding agency:

 Please refer to the "Other Scholarships" section of our Oxford support page.

 *If you have studied at undergraduate level before and completed your course, you will be classed as an Equivalent or Lower Qualification student (ELQ) and won’t be eligible to receive government or Oxford funding

 Additional Fees and Charges Information for Biological Sciences

 First year students are required to undertake a one-week residential field course to West Wales (Orielton Field Studies Centre near Pembroke) in the summer term.
 You will study living organisms in a range of environments, both terrestrial and marine, and you'll be assessed on your practical work.
 This assessment forms part of your first year examinations.
-You will be asked to pay £200 to cover food and accommodation, and the University covers all other costs for this compulsory trip.
-Financial support is available for students who may face difficulty in making this contribution.
+The University covers all costs for this compulsory trip, including food and accommodation.

 There are also two optional overseas fieldtrips in the third year of the course: